reshnaz/ACADGILD_frontEndWebDev_Session9-10_Project-II/README.md

 ## Problem Statement
 What needs to be implemented?

-Movie Service
+Task Service
-Create a service which will display and add the movie list.
-The service should return and accept the following properties:
 a.
-Images URL
+Create a service which will display and add the task list.
 b.
-Name
-c.
+The service should return and accept the following properties:
+Title
 Description
-d.
-Rating
-e.
-Release date
+Completion Date

-Movies List
+Task List
 a.
-Consume the service and display all the movie lists using structural directives
+Consume the service and display all the task lists using structural directives
 b.
-If there is no movie description or other fields available, it should display “N/A”
+If there is no description field available, it should display “N/A”
 c.
-Show movie list table only if the array length is > 0
+Show task list table only if the array length is > 0 or else show “Hurray!
+No task Available”

-Add Movie
+Add Task
 a.
-Consume the service for adding the movie from the input fields Name, Rating, and Release dates are mandatory fields.
+Consume the service for adding the task from the input fields
 b.
-Show proper error message and a CSS style for the required fields
+Title and Completion date are mandatory fields
 c.
+Show proper error messages and CSS styles for the required fields
+d.
+The date should show the current date if not selected in the date input field
+e.
 The submit button should be disabled until and unless all the validation is proper

 Custom Directive
 a.
 Create a custom directive for mouse over.
 b.
-OnMouseOver, the background for each of the movies listed on the list should change depending on their ratings.
+OnMouseOver the list of movies it should change the background depending on the date of the task.
 c.
-Ratings from 1 – 2, 3 – 4, and 5 should show different background colors.
+If the date is current date then show the background color as green, if the date is not current date or previous date should show different background red color and if the date is greater than the current date it should show yellow color.

 ## Development server